40 Recipes to Make Using Your Immersion Blender

 Slow-Cooker Creamy Cauliflower Soup

-I love indulgent cream soups but not the fat that goes along with them, so I came up with a healthier version.
-The velvety texture of this cauliflower soup makes it feel so rich, and the spicy kick warms you up in a flash. —Teri Rasey, Cadillac, Michigan
+I love indulgent cream soups but not the fat that goes along with them.
+In this healthier version, the soup's velvety texture makes it feel rich and the spicy kick warms you up in a flash. —Teri Rasey, Cadillac, Michigan

 Pressure Cooker Nutty Apple Butter